 Self-depositing at AILLA

-Depositors with no funding to archive or publish their data can use the AILLA Self-Deposit Tool.
-This tool allows depositors (and their delegated representatives) to add their data to AILLA themselves.
-Self-depositors can create resources, add media files to the resources, and add and edit metadata to their collections, resources and media files.
+The AILLA Self-Deposit Tool allows depositors (and their delegated representatives) to add their data to AILLA themselves.
+Self-depositors can create resources, add media files to the resources, and add or edit metadata to their collections, resources and media files.
 If you wish to register to be a Self-Depositor, please complete the following steps:

 - Complete the Self-Deposit Training either in person at an AILLA Archive-a-thon or using the online Self-Deposit Training Materials below.